 Ideally for this case you want a 240 mil AIO or air cooler.
 A 240 can fit up at the top, and you get the front RGB fans showing both outside and inside.
 Though with the 360, if we swapped out the hidden top RGB fan for a normal one, and put that and the spare up top?
 Let us know what you’d do in the comments.
 Also, considering the compact nature of the case, a surrounding plate for PSU mounting to allow it to slide in from the back is sorely missed here, and would really help when doing modular cabling.

 Anyways, if you favor a more stylized and subtle implementation of RGB, the MSI Sekira 100R is a good choice.
-If you want to support us here at Techspin please use our affiliate links to buy, it’ll help us out here with no extra cost to you.
-We’ll update our website post with links when they become available, that link will be in the description.
-And don’t forget to connect with us online, join us on Twitter, Instagram and Facebook, all at techspinreview.
+If you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.
 Thanks go to MSI for sending over everything for this review.

 What key points are you considering when shopping for a new case?
 We want to hear your thoughts and questions, down in the comments.
-We depend on your support, so smash that SUBSCRIBE button to keep new content coming!
-We check the comments and respond to most, so if you have a question or if we missed something, please tell us down below.
-See you on the next.
+We depend on your support, so please take a second to hit Like, subscribe, the bell, and we often reply to your feedback so if you have a question, fire away.
+We really appreciate you watching this far, thanks for your time, and we’ll see you on the next.
+Bye for now.